Associate Professor

 For CV click here

 My research and teaching activities concentrate on modernist literature, film and media studies, philosophy, critical theory, visual culture, and aesthetics.
 As a scholar of literature and film, I focus on how problems of expression and sensibility are reimagined through analogy and antagonism with other arts.
-For this reason, I find myself drawn to works of conflicted ambition with respect to their form, medium or genre: novels that would not like to be novels, poems obsessed with becoming the images they address to us, films that indulge their impatience with narrative in order to revel in a fascination with pure showing.
-In clarifying the cultural work of these modes of experimentation, I think about the ways that storytelling has changed in response to the developments of technological modernity.
+For this reason, I find myself drawn to works of conflicted ambition with respect to their form, medium or genre: novels that would not like to be novels, poems obsessed with becoming images, films that indulge their impatience with narrative in order to revel in a fascination with pure showing.
+I think about the ways that storytelling has changed in response to the developments of technological modernity.

 Teaching and Research Interests